-The EABase.eap model contains a default set of TCFs, which you can add to or modify using the 'Estimation Factors' dialog.
+The EABase.qea and EABase.eap model contains a default set of TCFs, which you can add to or modify using the 'Estimation Factors' dialog.
 This set of factors should include all factors that could affect the technical complexity of the project environment.

-Ribbon Configure > Reference Data > Model Types > Estimation Factors > To Complexity Factors --
+Ribbon Settings > Reference Data > Model Types > Estimation Factors > Technical Complexity Factors -------- ---